 Obesity increases the chances of diabetes.
 Excessive weight can lead to the development of type 2 diabetes.
-The same can occur in pregnant women who end up developing gestational diabetes.
+The same can occur in pregnant overweight, women end up developing gestational diabetes.
 Having too much sugar in your body heightens the risk of diabetes for you and your baby.
 Additionally, it raises the risk of delivering a large baby, which may prompt doctors to carry out a caesarean birth.

 Gestational hypertension is a condition caused by high blood pressure during pregnancy.
 It is also caused by insufficient protein in your urine, kidney, or heart complications.

 Women experience this condition in their second trimester (20 weeks after pregnancy).
 Usually, gestational hypertension goes away after delivery.
 However, for some women, it may lead to chronic hypertension.

 Obstructive Sleep Apnea